MENU

 Immune system

 The immune system of the intestine is in the cells of the mucous membrane.
-Immunity and guts have a very close and stable relationship.
+Immunity and the gut have a very close and stable relationship.
 And the direct effect of the bowel on the immune system is enormous.

 There is a vast number of different cells that have functions unique to them.
-These cells are in various body structures such as blood and tonsils, appendix and lymph nodes, Peyer’s patches, etc. And about 75% of these cells are concentrated in the intestines!
+These cells are found in various body structures, such as blood, tonsils, the appendix, and lymph nodes, as well as Peyer’s patches.
+And about 75% of these cells are concentrated in the intestines!

 What is the relationship between immunity and intestinal health?

 A wide variety of microorganisms populate the intestine.
 Studies have shown that there are more than 410 species in it.
-Besides, the microflora usually has a positive effect on the body, helping the digestion of food as well.
+Besides, the microflora usually has a positive effect on the body, helping to digest food as well.
 But pathogenic microflora is also there.
 It is invariably present in the intestines, but bacteria loyal to the body always control its ratio.

-However, pathogenic microorganisms rapidly increase when something violates this ratio/balance.
+However, pathogenic microorganisms rapidly increase when this ratio or balance is disrupted.
 That affects the general physical and emotional state negatively.
 But that is not all!

 This condition inhibits intestinal immune function.
-No wonder experts say that if a person’s resistant forces get weaker, then the reason should be sought in the “banal” dysbiosis in the first place.
+No wonder experts say that if a person’s resistance forces weaken, the reason should be sought in the “banal” dysbiosis in the first place.

-The intestine assumes the functions of an immune organ, both local and general.
-If necessary, special cells from the intestine enter the general bloodstream, heading through it to a specific destination.
+The intestine assumes the functions of both a local and a general immune organ.
+If necessary, special cells from the intestine enter the general bloodstream and travel through it to a specific destination.

 If the permeability of the intestine is disturbed for any reason, this leads to the same negative consequences as weakening the body’s defences.